simonkorl/CBIR/README.md

 # Content Based Image Retrieval homework

-Homework 2 of Multimedia in THU
+Part of Homework 2 of Multimedia in THU

+Full implementation can be found in [simonkorl/CBIR-with-GUI](https://github.com/simonkorl/CBIR-with-GUI)